 - Add thousands of miles to the life of your tires by having them balanced once a year.
 In addition to destroying the tread, improperly balanced tires can wear out your shock absorbers and damage your suspension system, leading to more expense.
 Potential Money Savings: $175-250/yr.

 - Check fluid levels regularly.
 Low battery water shortens your battery's life.
 Also check coolant, automatic transmission fluid, and brake and clutch fluids.
 Potential Money Savings: $50-300/yr.

 While you certainly can't negotiate better gas prices the way you might negotiate the purchase price of a car, you can take steps to reduce your overall gas expenses.
 Many of our previous types will save you money at the gas station as they can make your car more fuel efficient, but here are a few more things you can do to save:

 - Pump your own gas.
 Self-serve gas is usually 5% to 10% cheaper than full service.
 Potential Money Savings: $65-130/yr.

 - Don't "top off the tank" when pumping gas.
 Some of the gas may end up overflowing when it expands in the sun or if you park on a hill.
 Potential Money Savings: $20-53/yr.

-In the end, there are costs associated with just getting from Point A to Point B. Here's a few tips for saving some money on driving expenses:
+In the end, there are costs associated with just getting from Point A to Point B. Here are a few tips for saving some money on driving expenses: